Recently, I encountered a problem where I couldn’t receive an important email in my Outlook inbox.

 - Open Outlook.com

-- Go to the settings gear icon to the top right-hand corner of your screen.
+- Go to the settings gear icon in the top right-hand corner of your screen.

 - Click view all outlook setting